redis-applied-ai/retrieval-optimizer/README.md

 A tool for finding the optimal set of hyperparameters for retrieval from a vector index.

+## I/O

+Input: set of chunks to be indexing and retrieved, set of queries and their corresponding relevant_item_ids (these id should be canonical aka unique to each chunk), and a study config.

+Output: best configuration for search index.

 ## General flow

 The primary optimize flow takes 3 inputs: labeled data, raw data, and the study config.
 These input are used to run the relevant trials from which the best configuration is chosen.